Tsebo200/Dream-Team/README.md

 ### Project Description

 Welcome to Dream Team!
-This is an API-generated webpage, it is similar to seeing a Forex website/application which displays stats on the currencies, well with that in mind, Dream Team displays players' statistics such as their Field Ground points.
+This is an API-generated webpage, it is similar to seeing a Forex website/application which displays statistics on the currencies, well with that in mind, Dream Team displays players' statistics such as their Field Ground Points, 3pt field ground goals made, field ground percentage ad well as more stats such as offensive rebounds.
 This website benefits NBA and basketball wannabes to learn more about basketball much easier with the help of Chart.js to display the content in an interesting manner.
+Please note that most of these NBA stats are up to 2018.

 ### Built With
 <!-- [<img src="https://www.svgrepo.com/show/331488/mongodb.svg" width="5%" height="5%">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;](https://www.mongodb.com/cloud/atlas/lp/try4?utm_source=google&utm_campaign=gs_emea_south_africa_search_core_brand_atlas_desktop&utm_term=mongodb&utm_medium=cpc_paid_search&utm_ad=e&utm_ad_campaign_id=12212624560&adgroup=115749711783) -->